Intervals

 Define whether specified periods should be included in or excluded from access computations.

-• Enable Exclude Intervals to use the start and stop times from the specified interval files to define periods during which access is not possible.
+• Select the Exclude Time Intervals check box to use the start and stop times from the specified interval files to define periods during which access is not possible.

-• Disable Exclude Intervals to use the start and stop times from the specified interval files to define periods during which access is possible
+• Clear the Exclude Time Intervals check box to use the start and stop times from the specified interval files to define periods during which access is possible